Alee4738/everyone-say-wow/README.md

   - https://git-scm.com/book/en/v2/Git-Tools-Submodules
 - (skipped) I can make the on-board LED light up
   - It says that there are no LEDs, so skip this
-- Making my own library and making sure I can link to it correctly
+- I'm seeing random segfaults.
+Making my own library and making sure I can link to it correctly
   - https://renenyffenegger.ch/notes/development/languages/C-C-plus-plus/GCC/create-libraries/index
   - Make a static library, use on PC, use on edison
   - Make a shared library, use on PC, use on edison
+  - I don't think I was using the gcc -l and -L flags together, maybe that was the trick I needed to get the library to link properly without installing it in the standard location
+- Create a cpp headers file that uses C code (extern C and stuff), and use it in my dummy code
+  - Similar to how mraa's cpp bindings work

 Resources